 Non-Drug Treatment of Sinusitis

 Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Drug Treatment of Sinusitis

 Medication depends on the type of sinusitis and its cause.
 Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
 Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
 Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, doctors generally wait at least 7 to 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.